axwalker/naledi.co.uk/content/blogs/connecting-exasol-to-tableau.md

 ---
 title: 'Getting started with Exasol for Tableau and Alteryx users - Connecting to Tableau'
+summary: |
+  Step by step instructions to connect to your Exasol database for the first time.
 date: '2017-04-10'
 categories:
   - 'data'